 Output voltage (V)

-If you have an External Battery with a DC or USB-C PD output, don't forget to check that its output port has the same voltage as your laptop's charger, to avoid any problems.
+If you have an external battery with a DC or USB-C PD output, be sure to check that its output port has the same voltage as your laptop charger to avoid any problems.

-The output voltage is usually listed in the Power Bank specifications as “DC Output” or “USB-C Output”.
+The output voltage is usually indicated in the specifications of the external battery as "DC Output" or "USB-C Output".

-What happens if my laptop charges at 19.5V*?
+What happens if my laptop is charging at a voltage of 19.5V*?

-In reality, any electronic device must withstand a voltage of + or -10% of its nominal voltage.
-This means that if your laptop charges at 19.5V, it supports a maximum voltage of 21.45V (19.5V + 1.95V), and therefore a 20V external battery could charge there. be connected.
+In reality, all electronic devices must withstand a voltage within +/- 10% of their nominal voltage.
+This means that if your laptop charges at 19.5V, it can handle a maximum voltage of 21.45V (19.5V + 1.95V), and therefore, a 20V external battery could be connected to it.

-In addition to this, it is necessary to take into account the voltage drop that occurs in the cable connecting the External Battery to the laptop, which varies between 0.15 V and 0.2 V for each meter of length (depending on the resistance of the cable itself).
+In addition to this, one must take into account the voltage drop that occurs in the cable connecting the external battery to the laptop, which varies between 0.15 V and 0.2 V for each meter of length (depending on the resistance of the cable itself).

-Suppose the output voltage of the Power Bank is 20V, then the laptop would get a voltage of 19.8V (20V-0.2V).
+Assuming the output voltage of the external battery is 20V, then the laptop would get a voltage of 19.8V (20V-0.2V).

-We also find models having one or more DC output ports with a fixed voltage or a single multivoltage DC port, the voltage of which can be selected to the charging voltage of our laptop (by pressing the "power" button).
+There are also models with one or more DC output ports with a fixed voltage or a single multi-voltage DC port, the voltage of which can be selected to match the charging voltage of our laptop (by pressing the "power" button).

-On the other hand, if you use an External Battery with AC output, it is not obligatory to check the voltage, since the charger used will be that of your Laptop, the latter automatically transforms the 220V voltage into the computer's charging voltage. .
+On the other hand, if you are using an external battery with an AC output, it is not necessary to check the voltage, since the charger used will be that of your laptop, which automatically transforms the 220V voltage into the computer's charging voltage.

 Power supplied (W):

-The last criterion to take into account is the maximum power that the output port of the External Battery is capable of providing:
+The final criterion to consider is the maximum power that the external battery's output port is capable of delivering:

 We know that a computer needs maximum power when starting up.
 That said, it is recommended to use an external battery that can provide the same power as the charger or more.

-But this time, in the following section, we will see some situations in which it is possible to use a lower power model:
+But this time, in the following section, we will look at some situations in which it is possible to use a lower power model:

 Guide to choosing your external battery:

-First of all, we will see what should be checked depending on the type of external battery chosen to recharge our laptop:
+First, we will see what needs to be checked depending on the type of external battery chosen to recharge our laptop:

 Battery Type